johnrnelson/johnrnelson.github.io/notes/README.md

-# Up-to-date Notes
+# Notes

-I'll try to get this updated. :-)
+This folder contains information needed to connect to servers and establish communication between them.

 # Index